Anna Vissi

 and shows (as was her latest shows in Rex in winter 2011–12 and Hotel Ermou 2015–2016 which was the most successful of the year).

-Since the late 1990s, Vissi has also made attempts at establishing a career abroad, most of which fell through and have had some negative repercussions on her domestic career.
+Since the late 1990s, Vissi has also made attempts at establishing a career abroad, most of which fell through and have had some negative repercussions on her career in Cyprus and Greece.
 However, she struck some success with her 2005 single "Call Me", which made her the first Greek or Cypriot artist to top the US Billboard Hot Dance Club Play Chart.

 Vissi has won six Arion Music Awards, 15 Pop Corn Music Awards, and nine MAD Video Music Awards.
 Vissi has received 37 Platinum and 16 Gold certifications from IFPI Greece and has become the country's best-selling artists of all time, having sold over 30 million records worldwide and is one of the country's top earning artists.
 Alpha TV ranked Vissi as the second top-certified female artist in Greece in the phonographic era (since 1960), behind Haris Alexiou, while Forbes listed her as the 15th most powerful and influential celebrity in Greece and fourth highest ranked singer.

 Biography

 Early life

 Anna Vissi was born on 20 December 1957 in Larnaca.
 She began singing from a very early age, starting her formal musical studies at the age of six at a local conservatory.

 At the age of twelve she entered a talent competition and won first prize.
 Two years later, she was the main singer at Ayia Tilliria, which was also her first TV appearance.
 In 1973, her family moved to Athens, where she was able to pursue her studies at the National Conservatory.
 She would eventually appear with a number of well-known Greek singers, such as George Dalaras, Haris Alexiou, and Vasilis Papakonstantinou, in the famous nightclubs of Plaka, in Athens.
-During this time she also studied law at the University of Athens.
 Her first important collaboration, alongside George Dalaras, was with composer Stavros Koujioumtzis.
 Koujioumtzis composed two songs for Vissi, "S' Agapo" ("I Love You") and "Sta Hronia tis Ipomonis" ("In The Years of Patience").
 She also collaborated with many important Greek composers such as Mikis Theodorakis (1974/1975), Georgios Hadjinassios (1974), Doros Giorgiadis (1974), Nikos Karvelas (who later became her husband; 1975) and Mihalis Terzis (1976).